redhat-openstack/infrared/docs/source/advance_features.rst

 Next, when invoking `infrared`, we will pass the variable that points to our new empty playbook::

-   infrared virsh --host-address $HOST --host-key $HOST_KEY --topology-nodes $TOPOLOGY --cleanup yes -e provision_cleanup=noop.yml
+   infrared virsh --host-address $HOST --host-key $HOST_KEY --topology-nodes $TOPOLOGY --kill yes -e provision_cleanup=noop.yml

 Now lets run see the results::